 The Plan measures all of its investments at fair value through the statement of changes in net assets available for benefits.
-The change in the difference between fair value and cost of investments at the beginning and end of each year is reflected as the change in net unrealized gains or losses on investments.
+The change in the difference between fair value and cost of investments at the beginning and end of each year is reflected as the change in unrealized gains (losses) of investments.
 Net realized gains and losses on sales of investments is the difference between proceeds received and the average cost of the investment.
-Net realized gains and losses and change in net unrealized gains and losses are not separately disclosed in investment income because the cost information is not readily available from the Plan's trustee.
+Net realized gains and losses and changes in unrealized gains (losses) of investments are not separately disclosed in investment income because the cost information is not readily available from the Plan's trustee.

-All other financial assets and liabilities, being cash, accrued income, accrued expenses and benefits payable are measured at amortized cost.
+All other financial assets and liabilities, being accrued expenses and benefits payable are measured at amortized cost.